 Continue reading below

-Start your day bright and early with a breakfast burrito or taco from Taqueria Los Comales.
-Load your tortilla up with early morning standards - bacon, sausage and potato - or spice it up and dig in to more traditional flavors like machacado or chorizo.
+Start your day in Historic Stockyards City bright and early with a breakfast burrito or taco from Taqueria Los Comales.
+Load your tortilla up with early morning standards - bacon, sausage and potato - or spice it up and dig into more traditional flavors like machacado or chorizo.
 If breakfast on the continental side is more your style, stop by Panaderia La Herradura (“The Horseshoe Bakery”) for a pan (Mexican pastry) and coffee.
 Over the last two decades, the Montoya family has built a solid customer base by churning out excellent traditional breads like pan dulces, conchas and abrazos at their family bakery.

 Burn a few calories after that hearty breakfast and take in some classic red brick architecture with a hike up Exchange Avenue to check out the Stockyards.
 Time your visit just right and you can even take in a live cattle auction.
 Launched in 1910 with the founding of two packinghouses, Stockyards City became the first industrial power house for the fledgling capital city, generating jobs and casting Oklahoma as a hub in the national cattle market.
 As the packing plants grew, the district became fully self-contained, featuring its own streetcar service, post office, restaurants, hotels and ancillary businesses to accommodate ranchers from all over the world.
 By the 1970’s, Stockyards City had grown to become the largest stocker/feeder cattle market in the world.